durr1602/gyoza/docs/source/configuration.rst

     useful to spot any error related to setting up the sample layout.

-    Check that the expected groups are listed based on your current selection, with the appropriate values for each of your sample attributes.
+    Check that the expected groups are listed based on your current selection, with the appropriate values for each of your sample and screening attributes.

 Final checklist for the main config file
 ----------------------------------------